-The Annexure referred to in Independent Auditors' Report to the members of the Company on the financial statements for the year ended 31 March 2019, we report that:
+The Annexure referred to in Independent Auditors' Report to the members of the Company on the financial statements for the year ended 31 March 2021, we report that:

 - 1. Company is not owned any fixed assets as on the reporting date.
 Accordingly, paragraph 3(i) of the Order not applicable - 2.
 The Management has conducted physical verification of inventory at reasonable intervals and no material discrepancies were noticed. - According to information and explanations given to us, the Company has not granted any loan to companies or other parties covered in the register maintained under section 189 of the Companies Act, 2013 ("the Act") - 4.
 According to information and explanations given to us, the Company has not granted any loans, made any investments, extended any guarantees and provided any security to or on behalf of the parties referred in section 185 and 186 of the Companies Act, 2013. - 5.
-The Company has not accepted any deposits from the public. - 6.
-The Central Government has not prescribed the maintenance of cost records under Section 148 (1) of the Act for any of the services rendered by the Company.
+The Company has not accepted any deposits from the public.

+6. The Central Government has not prescribed the maintenance of cost records under Section 148 (1) of the Act for any of the services rendered by the Company.

 a.
-According to information and explanations given to us and on the basis of our examinations of the records of the Company, amounts deducted/accrued in the books of account in respect of undisputed statutory dues including, income-tax, sales tax, value added tax, duty of customs, service tax, cess, Goods and Service Tax (GST) and other material statutory dues have been generally regularly deposited during the year by the Company with the appropriate authorities.
+According to information and explanations given to us and on the basis of our examinations of the records of the Company, amounts deducted/accrued in the books of account in respect of undisputed statutory dues including, income-tax, duty of customs, service tax, cess, Goods and Service Tax (GST) and other material statutory dues have been generally regularly deposited during the year by the Company with the appropriate authorities.
 As explained to us, the Company did not have any dues on account of employees' state insurance duty of excise and provident fund.

-According to the information and explanations given to us, no disputed amounts payable in respect of provident fund, income-tax, sales tax, value added tax, duty of customs, service tax, cess, and other material statutory dues were in arrears as at 31 March 2019 for a period of more than six months from the date they became payable.
+According to the information and explanations given to us, no disputed amounts payable in respect of provident fund, income-tax, duty of customs, service tax, cess, and other material statutory dues were in arrears as at 31 March 2021 for a period of more than six months from the date they became payable.

 - b.
 According to the information and explanations given to us and based on the examination of the records of the Company, there are no dues in respect of income tax or sales tax or service tax or duty of customs or duty of excise or value added tax, which have not been deposited with the appropriate authorities on account of any dispute. - 8.
-The Company does not have any loans or borrowings from financial institution, bank, and government or debenture holders during the year.
-Accordingly, paragraph 3(viii) of the Order not applicable. - 9.
-The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
-Accordingly, paragraph 3 (ix) of the Order is not applicable.
+The Company has not defaulted in repayment of dues to debenture holders.
+The Company does not have any loans or borrowings from financial institution, bank, and government. - 9.
+In our opinion and according to the information and explanations given by the management, the Company has utilized the monies raised by way of issue of debentures for the purposes for which they were raised.
+The Company has not raised any monies by way of initial public offer/ further public offer and term loans. - 10.
+According to the information and explanations given to us, no material fraud by the Company or on the Company by its officer or employees has been noticed or reported during the course of our audit.